-- A. This is done in an "X" formation. - B. No tosses or gymnastic/tumbling are allowed. - C. Baton must stay in a full hand grip at all times. - D. No more than two (2) revolutions/loops of the baton at one time while holding the center of shaft can be executed, or it will be considered twirling. - E. A penalty of .1 will be accessed for each instance where a performer "twirls" the baton.
+- A. This is done in an "X" formation. - B. No tosses or gymnastic/tumbling are allowed. - C. Baton must stay in a full hand grip at all times. - D. No more than two (2) revolutions/loops of the baton at one time while holding the center of shaft can be executed, or it will be considered twirling.

-- F. You may do back steps and retracing. - G. You begin at judges left at the back of the designated lane. - H. An opening presentation ending in a salute is required. - I. First four (4) steps are Basic March with baton movement starting on the LEFT foot. - J. Move diagonally to the judges' right ending at the edge of the designated lane and turning right. - K. First four (4) steps are Basic March with baton movement starting on the LEFT foot. - L. Proceed straight across to the opposite edge of the lane and turn right again. - M. First four (4) steps are Basic March with baton movement starting on the LEFT foot. - N. Move diagonally to the upper corner of the lane and turn left. - O. This is freestyle and marches are not required.
+- E. A penalty of .1 will be accessed for each instance where a performer "twirls" the baton; .5 for phasing. - F. You may do back steps and retracing. - G. You begin at judges left at the back of the designated lane. - H. An opening presentation ending in a salute is required. - I. First four (4) steps are Basic March with baton movement starting on the LEFT foot. - J. Move diagonally to the judges' right ending at the edge of the designated lane and turning right. - K. First four (4) steps are Basic March with baton movement starting on the LEFT foot. - L. Proceed straight across to the opposite edge of the lane and turn right again. - M. First four (4) steps are Basic March with baton movement starting on the LEFT foot. - N. Move diagonally to the upper corner of the lane and turn left. - O. This is freestyle and marches are not required.
 Only go to the center of the lane and turn left once again. - P. First four (4) steps are Basic March with baton movement coming toward the judge. - Q. You may now do an oblique (not required) and end anywhere within the designated lane. - R. Beauty and grace of leg lines, free hand, arms, and body are important.

 VII.
-COLLEGIATE DOWNFIELD STRUT
+COLLEGIATE PRE-GAME DOWNFIELD STRUT

 - A. This is done down the length of the gym.
-Then you must come to the center of the gym to finish your routine. - B. This routine should exemplify what would be executed as downfield strut during a football game. - C. A salute or courtesy pose required at the beginning and end. - D. There may be a short introduction prior to the salute or courtesy pose. - E. All twirling patterns may be displayed (i.e. Tosses, spins, rolls, finger twirls, flash, swing). - F. Oblique moves, back steps, leaps, kicks. - G. Marching band music will be provided for all athletes in this division.
-The title of the selection will be placed on the AAU Baton Twirling Website.
+Then you must come to the center of the gym to finish your routine. - B. This routine should exemplify what would be executed as downfield strut during a football game. - C. A salute or courtesy pose required at the beginning and end. - D. There may be a short introduction prior to the salute or courtesy pose. - E. All twirling patterns may be displayed (i.e. Tosses, spins, rolls, finger twirls, flash, swing). - F. Oblique moves, back steps, leaps, kicks. - G. The athlete must use marching band music of his/her choice that must be suitable for a downfield strut.